 Take your business to the next level in 2019 with a fab new marketing plan

 New year, new plan.
-It’s the ideal time to use insights and learnings gleaned from last year’s sales and marketing activities to redefine your marketing plan for the year ahead.
+It’s the ideal time to use insights and learnings gleaned from last year’s sales and marketing activities to redefine your marketing planning for the year ahead.
 The first step in the process is to ensure that your business plan is still pointing in the right direction in order to achieve your corporate goals.
 The marketing plan then creates a clear framework upon which the overall marketing strategy is built – which means you then have all the basics in place for developing media-specific strategies for all your activities, campaigns and tactics.

 Define and set out your goals

 Marketing efforts need to address and reflect the goals laid out in your business plan.
-You may want to expand into a new territory, launch a new product, open a new showroom, or simply increase sales from existing customers – so the million dollar question is, what does your marketing plan need to look like to support that ambition and make it a reality?
+You may want to expand into new territory, launch a new product, open a new showroom, or simply increase sales from existing customers – so the million dollar question is, what does your marketing plan need to look like to support that ambition and make it a reality?
 Now that you’re clear on what the business needs to achieve, you need to define your marketing goals so that you can track progress and performance on an ongoing basis.
 Make sure these goals are measurable.
 SMART is an acronym you might be familiar with when it comes to goal setting – it stands for “Specific.
 Measurable.
 Achievable.
 Relevant.
 Timely”.
 Do your goals meet these five criteria?

 Understand the landscape you’re operating in